 Fortunately, this surgery is widely performed and poses little risk for complications.
 Your optometrist can give you all the information regarding risks and benefits during a consultation.

 A typical cataract surgery follows a simple process:

 - The eye doctor numbs your eye so there is little to no discomfort.

 - They make a small incision that allows them to remove the old, clouded lens.

 - An artificial lens called an intraocular lens is then inserted.

 - In most cases, the incision is left to heal on its own because it’s so small it doesn’t require sutures.

-Recovery time is typically about 4 to 8 weeks, and your optometrist can provide you with all applicable aftercare instructions.
+Recovery time is typically about 4 to 8 weeks, and your optometrist can provide you with all applicable aftercare instructions for cataracts treatment.
 For example, they may prescribe an antibiotic or steroid eye drop to help prevent any complications or infection.

 Find Out More About Cataract Surgery